 Can my entire group ride the same bus?

 Buses accommodate 13 people.
 To guarantee your group rides together, reserve a scheduled group tour.

 Can I take a self-guided tour?

-Dinosaur Ridge and Triceratops Trail are open from sun-up to sun-down.
+Dinosaur Ridge and Triceratops Trail are open daily from sun-up to sun-down.
 Stop in to our Main Visitor Center Gift Shop or the Discovery Center to pick up a free map for your self-guided walking tour.
 Review our hours of operation or read more about Dinosaur Ridge Trail and Triceratops Trail.
-For self-guided tours of Dinosaur Ridge, please park at the main Visitor Center located at 16831 W. Alameda Parkway, Morrison, CO, 80465, unless you are instructed otherwise.
+For self-guided tours please park at the main Visitor Center located at 16831 W. Alameda Parkway, Morrison, CO, 80465, unless you are instructed otherwise.

 |WALKING DISTANCES AT DINOSUAR RIDGE|